DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Faction Rules/Index.md

 ### 3rd Rank - Alor'ad
 Alor'ade command a company strength unit.
 Usually, they are men and women with many years of service to their clan and the Mand'alor, and are veterans of many battles.

-Alor'ad ranked Mandalorians gain access to the following:
+Alor'ad ranked Mandalorians gain access to the following features:

 #### Prototype Item Stockpile.
-*Alor'ad* rank or higher Mandalorians can spend 100 days of downtime furthering mandalorian interests, they gain access to a set of [Mandalorian Beskar'gam](link), an Improved suit of armor, an Improved shield, or an Improved Weapon and can purchase it at half the item's full value.
+*Alor'ad* rank or higher Mandalorians can spend 100 days of downtime furthering mandalorian interests, they gain access to a set of [Mandalorian Beskar'gam](link), a suit of Armor (Improved), a Shield (Improved), or a Weapon (Improved) and can purchase it at half the item's full value.
 Provided that the item is undamaged, they can return it to your faction for a full refund.

 ### 4th Rank - Aliit'alor
 Aliit'alor are both high ranking generals and the chieftains of their respective clans.
 Depending on the size of their clan, an Aliit'alor can expect to command anywhere from brigade size units, to whole divisions, to full corps and even whole armies.

-Aliit'alor ranked Mandalorians gain access to the following:
+Aliit'alor ranked Mandalorians gain access to the following features:

 #### Advanced Item Stockpile.
-*Aliit'alor* rank or higher Mandalorians can spend 200 days of downtime furthering mandalorian interests, they gain access to a [Mandalorian Vambrace](link), a Superior suit of armor, a Superior shield, or a Superior Weapon and can purchase it at half the item's full value.
+*Aliit'alor* rank or higher Mandalorians can spend 200 days of downtime furthering mandalorian interests, they gain access to an advanced Mandalorian enhanced item, a suit of Armor (Superior), a Shield (Superior), or a Weapon (Superior) and can purchase it at half the item's full value.
 Provided that the item is undamaged, they can return it to your faction for a full refund.

 ### 5th Rank - Mand'alor
 The singular and ultimate title of Mand'alor is bestowed upon only one man or woman at a time, and he or she commands the Mando'ade both in times of war and of relative peace.
 He or she is the end all be all of Mandalorian society, and is the commander-in-chief of all Mandalorian forces across all theatres of war.
 A legitimate wielder of The Darksaber is also considered the current Mand'alor.

-A Mand'alor ranked Mandalorian gains access to the following:
+Mand'alor gains access to the following features:

 #### Factional Legendary.

-The Mand'alor can spend 500 days of downtime furthering the faction’s interests, they gain access to [The Darksaber](link) and can procure it at no cost.
+The Mand'alor can spend 500 days of downtime furthering the faction’s interests, they gain access to [The Darksaber](https://drakeryzer.github.io/DrakeSW5E/Mandalorian%20Codex/Mandalorian%20Equipment/Mandalorian%20Weapons/Index.html#the-darksaber) or [The Mask of Mandalore]() and can procure it at no cost.